8 Website Types: 8 Most Popular Website Types and Their Purposes

 6. Business Brochure websites

 To put it in a nutshell brochure websites are there to answer users’ questions such as: Who is this business? what do they do? where can I get in contact with them?
+What products or services do you offer?

 These websites are popular with small businesses because of their low website design and upkeep costs and their implementation is also very affordable and yet still provides the business with a credible online presence.